Richard Garvie

 Richard Garvie (born June 7, 1984) is a British born entrepreneur and stock car racing driver.
 He last competed part-time in the ARCA Menards Series, driving for Fast Track Racing.

 ARCA Menards Series

-In 2020, Fast Track Racing announced that Garvie was to make his ARCA debut at Memphis with Andy Hillenburg, but failed to start due to a problem with the engine after practice.
+In 2020, Fast Track Racing announced that Garvie was to make his ARCA debut at Memphis with Andy Hillenburg, [Source Sioux Chief Powerpex 200 - Entry List] but failed to start due to a problem with the engine after practice.
 A few weeks later he went on to make his ARCA East debut at Five Flags Speedway.

-Garvie ran the first three races of the 2021 ARCA Menards Series for Fast Track Racing in the No. 11, where he finished 17th at Daytona, 19th at Phoenix and 25th at Talladega and also participated in the first two East Series races of 2021 at New Smyrna and Five Flags Speedway.
+Garvie ran the first three races of the 2021 ARCA Menards Series for Fast Track Racing in the No. 11, where he finished 17th at Daytona, 19th at Phoenix and 25th at Talladega and also participated in the first two East Series races of 2021 at New Smyrna and Five Flags Speedway [Source ARCA RACING: Catching up with Richard Garvie].
 He didn't return to ARCA competition until Bristol in September 2021, where he would finish 23rd, driving the No. 01.

 Garvie returned to Fast Track Racing in 2022 at Talladega driving the No. 10 car in a partnership with pharmaceutical company Rugiet.